jsjoeio/joeprevite.com/content/2020-08-12-brave-clojure/index.md

 ; => "red light ahead"
 ```

-It saves some time ebcause you don't have to pass two args every time.
+It saves some time because you don't have to pass two args every time.
 Instead, only 1.

 ### Chapter 5: Functional Programming